Sites 9, 9A and 10

 Petrie and Wood-Martin thought that they may have been circles from which the stones had been robbed.
 The most likely explanation is that they were a set of circles from a Bronze age period of reuse of the circles at Carrowmore, being later copies of the neolithic circles

 The stones are, in general, much larger than those in the Carrowmore.
 Site 9 has 8 boulders is 13 meters in diameter; 9A has five huge boulders in a rough circle of 20 meters in diameter; and Site 10 has seven boulders in a rough circle 19 meters in diameter.
 There is no evidence of central chambers.
-These sites are not accessible to the general public.
+These sites are on private land and are not accessible to the general public.

 There seems no trace of a dolmen left.
 The diameter was about 75 feet (out to out).

 No. 10.
 Situated northeast of XII (dolmen-circle).
 "This circle is in part destroyed, but from the portion which remains it appears to have been one of the grandest of the whole series.
 As in the case of XII, it seems to have consisted of only twelve stones, of which eight remain, and are of unusually great size.
 The diameter of the circle was 75 feet.
 The cromleac, now quite ruined, was of corresponding magnitude, and an interment was found beneath it." - Petrie and Wood-Martin.
 Col. Wood-Martin's plan shows only seven stones of the ring remaining, and one small one lying southeast of the centre.